embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 In practice, there is.'_\
 (Norman 2018, p.236)

-# Contents
-Project Overview
-Motivation
-The Design Challenge
-The Lived Expertise Design Framework
-What is the problem?
-How do we understand it?
-Where should we intervene?
-What should we build?
-How does this become a cyber-physical system?
-Applying the Framework
-Designing Pear-Pie
-System Overview
-Cybernetic Architecture
-Hardware
-Software and Networking
-Installation and Setup
-Limitations and Future Development
-Acknowledgements
-Key Terms
-References
-Licence

-# CYBN8001 Building Cyber-Physical Systems, Master of Applied Cybernetics, 2026 Cohort, Australian National University |
-# Pear-Pie Cyber-Physical Home System

 # 1. Introduction

--

 final assignment for maker project in x course for x uni for z cohort in x class demonstrates the knowledge skills etc gained across semester one